EdinburghUniversityTheatreCompany/black_lightning/app/views/admin/help/kramdown.html.md

 kramdown
 ========

 Most text entered into the Bedlam Admin site will be rendered using kramdown.
+So if you want to do exciting things like formatting text, adding links or creating tables (Wow!
+Exciting) then this is the page for you.

-kramdown is an increadibly powerful, yet very natrual markup language.
+kramdown is an incredibly powerful, yet very natural markup language.

 More details about kramdown can be found [here](http://kramdown.rubyforge.org/syntax.html#links-and-images).